Confinement of Fermions in Tachyon Matter at Finite Temperature: Introduction

+{Even though strong interactions are known to be born out of non-Abelian gauge field theory, no one has been able to compute confining potentials through this formalism.
+Therefore, several phenomenological models have been relied upon to describe this phenomenon.
+Common among which are linear and Cornell potential models.
+Bound states of heavy quarks form part of the most relevant parameters for understanding QCD in high-energy hadronic collisions together with the properties of QGP.
+As a results, several experimental groups such as CLEO, LEP, CDF, D0, Belle and NA5 have produced data and currently ongoing experiments at BaBar, ATLAS, CMS and LHCb are producing and are expected to produce more precise data in the near future \cite{Soni,Eichten,Godfrey,Barnes,Brambilla,Brambilla1,Andronic}.}

-The paper is organized as follows: In Sec.~\ref{TM} we present our model and further calculate the associated potentials and string tensions in the ultraviolet (UV) and the infrared (IR) regimes.
+The paper is organized as follows: In Sec.~\ref{TM} we present the model and further calculate the associated potentials and string tensions in the ultraviolet (UV) and the infrared (IR) regimes.
 In Sec.~\ref{TF} we present the technique for introducing temperature into the model.
-We divide section ~\ref{VSG} into three subsections where we elaborate on vector potential in Sec.~\ref{VP}, scalar potential energy in Sec.~\ref{SP} and finally the quark and gluon condensates in Sec.~\ref{QGC}.
-In Sec.~\ref{CON} we present our finding and conclusions.
+We divide section ~\ref{VSG} into three subsections where we elaborate on vector potential in Sec.~\ref{VP}, scalar potential energy in Sec.~\ref{SP}, the quark and gluon condensates in Sec.~\ref{QGC} and chiral condensate in Sec.~\ref{CC}.
+In Sec.~\ref{CON} we present our findings and conclusions.